14 days from Copenhagen to Oslo

 Day 1 ARRIVE IN COPENHAGEN, DENMARK.

 Welcome to Copenhagen!
-At 6 pm, meet your traveling companions for a welcome dinner with wine at your hotel.
+At 6 pm, meet your traveling companions for a welcome dinner at your hotel.
 (D)Day 2 COPENHAGEN.

 Sightseeing with a Local Guide features the Church of Our Savior and the Stock Exchange on the way to Christiansborg Palace, where you visit the elegant ROYAL RECEPTION ROOMS.
 Drive past the National Museum and the Royal Theater, and stop for pictures of Amalienborg Palace and at the LITTLE MERMAID statue.
-In the afternoon, exciting optional excursions are available.
 Tonight, visit TIVOLI GARDENS, the city’s colorful amusement park.
 (B)Day 3 COPENHAGEN–ODENSE–ARHUS.

 Drive across one of the world’s largest suspension bridges, constructed off-shore to the fairytale island of Funen.
-Visit HANS CHRISTIAN ANDERSEN’S HOME at Odense, then cross the Little Belt waterway to Jutland.
+Visit HANS CHRISTIAN ANDERSEN’S MUSEUM at Odense, then cross the Little Belt waterway to Jutland.
 Arrive in Arhus and visit DEN GAMLE BY, a fascinating collection of completely furnished old Danish townhouses.
-[LF] A special dinner awaits you this evening at a local restaurant to try out local specialties.
+This evening, [LF] dinner at a local restaurant has been prepared to try out local specialties.
 (B,D)Day 4 ARHUS–GOTHENBURG, SWEDEN.

 From the naval town of Frederikshavn, cross beautiful Kattegat by FERRY to Sweden’s largest port city, Gothenburg.
 See its landmarks during an orientation drive and enjoy time on your own in this charming city.
 (B,D)Day 5 GOTHENBURG–STOCKHOLM.

 Drive through the “breadbasket” of the country, miles of fertile farmland strewn with tidy farms, followed by industrial towns like Huskvarna and Norköping, a major Baltic seaport.
-Arrive in Stockholm, scene of Stieg Larsson’s Millennium.
+Arrive in Stockholm, settled on 14 islands between Lake Mälar and the Baltic Sea.
 (B)Day 6 STOCKHOLM

 On the shores of Lake Mälar, [LF] visit King Gustav Vasa’s GRIPSHOLM CASTLE before continuing west through the scenic Lake District.
 On the way, get glimpses of the ancient garrison town of Örebro and Bofors, site of Alfred Nobel’s ammunition factory.
 Overnight in Karlstad on Lake Vänern.
 (B,D)Day 8 KARLSTAD–LILLEHAMMER, NORWAY.

-Sightseeing with a Local Guide features the National Theater, Parliament, and the Royal Palace.
-Highlight visits: FROGNER PARK with Gustav Vigeland’s famous stark sculptures and the ornate CITY HALL.
+Sightseeing with a Local Guide features the National Theater, considered the home for Ibsen’s plays; the unique Storting building, seat of Parliament; and the Royal Palace, residence of Norwegian monarchs since 1849.
+Stroll through magnificent FROGNER PARK with Gustav Vigeland’s extraordinary sculptures; and visit the CITY HALL, where the Nobel Peace Prize ceremony is held each year.
 The afternoon is free, with a chance to join an optional excursion to see the relics of a glorious seafaring past.
-Tonight, enjoy a farewell dinner at your hotel.
+Tonight, enjoy a farewell dinner with your traveling companions.
 (B,D)Day 14 OSLO

 .
 Your vacation ends with breakfast this morning.
 (B)Meals

-Motorcoach; boat cruises; ferry crossing.
-Free Wi-Fi available on your motorcoach and in most hotel lobbies.
+Motorcoach; ferry crossing; boat cruise.
+Free WI-FI available on your motorcoach and in most hotel lobbies.